alanng10/class-lang/Info/Article/Word/a.md

 Word "ver" has meaning that is version.

+Word "major" has meaning that is major comp.

+Word "minor" has meaning that is minor comp.

+Word "vise" has meaning that is vise comp.

 Word "task" has meaning that is to be done.

 Word "init" has meaning that is initialized.